Nivedita-coder/Nivedita-coder/README.md

 - 💬 Ask me about books, best resources for learning Computer Science, research roadmap.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nivedita-prasad-706719194/) and [Twitter](https://twitter.com/NiveditaPrasa15)
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I love to learn new things.And if if I will ever have a pet, it will be a Jasper.
+- ⚡ Fun fact: I love to learn new things.And if I will ever have a pet, it will be a Jasper.